Craig Langdon

 Craig Anthony Cuffe Langdon (born 22 May 1957) is an Australian politician.
-He was a Labor Party member of the Victorian Legislative Assembly from 1996 until 2010.
+He was a Labor Party member of the Victorian Legislative Assembly from 1996 until 2010, representing Ivanhoe.
 He was a social worker before entering politics.

 Langdon resigned from the parliament on 25 August 2010, citing family and personal reasons in a statement, but also accusing a number of his colleagues of "disloyalty and betrayal".

-Langdon was also elected as the Mayor of the Banyule City Council as of 2014.

-Langdon is a Banyule councillor, representing Olympia Ward.
+Langdon was elected as the Mayor of the Banyule City Council in 2014.
+Langdon was a Banyule councillor representing Olympia Ward until he was defeated for re-election by Peter Dimarelos in 2020.